Geodesics in Jet Space

 (The $u_j$ of Monroy-Perez and Anzaldo Meneses are not exactly the same as ours, rather they are related to ours by an index swapping and a sign change.
-To be precise, if we let $v_j$ denotes their $u_j$ then $v_j = (-1)^j u_{k-j}$.)
+To be precise, that is, if $v_j$ denotes the $u_j$ in \cite{Monroy1} then $v_j = (-1)^j u_{k-j}$.)

 Written in $\theta$-coordinates our frame for the distribution $D$ on $J^k$ is